jmpg93/NavigatorSwift/README.md

 	builder.push(.detail)
 })
 ```
-- Operation based.
+- Operation based navigation.
 For more complex navigation you can create and concatenate operation that will be executed serially.
-You can easyly archive this by creating a new ```SceneOperation``` and exteding the ```Navigator``` protocol.
+This can be easyly archived by creating a new ```SceneOperation``` and exteding the ```Navigator``` protocol.

 ```swift
 class SomeOperation {